Startup founder to Trump: People don't choose where they're born

 These days, Mustafa is the founder of a smart wearable startup, ROAR for Good.
 Designed to reinvent self defense tools and reduce sexual assaults, ROAR's Athena device can clip onto pants, a necklace or a purse.
 It contains a button that, when pushed, emits a loud alarm and messages family and friends with your whereabouts.
 Preordered devices are slated to ship within the next two months.

 Mustafa is now a citizen, but it took years for that to happen due to glitch in the immigration system.
-She spent 10 years without proper paperwork and was technically illegal.
+She spent 10 years without proper paperwork and was technically undocumented.

 "That was probably the worst of all," she said. "[I felt] invisible, waiting for the pieces of paper I needed -- like a social security number on a little, blue piece of paper -- that would unlock so many privileges."